 This release for DDMC also includes simpler management with the ability to customize your home dashboard with systems grouping by location and or function.
 For customers who want to break out PowerProtect DD by company functions such as finance and engineering resources they can now do that.
 The same holds true for customers who want to view their PowerProtect DD appliances by location.
 If needed, DDMC can provide an aggregate view of your environment, but DDMC now allows you to break out your appliances by location or functional area, giving you the ability to view your systems in groupings that fit the way you do business.
 Managing multiple PowerProtect DD and Data Domain appliances has never been easier.

-For systems onboarding at scale, DDMC introduces the capability to build configuration templates from a golden master system and roll out that same configuration to other systems.
+For systems onboarding at scale, DDMC introduces the capability to build configuration templates from a golden main system and roll out that same configuration to other systems.
 Once you have configured your PowerProtect DD standard template, simply apply that template to all new models in your environment.
 If a new PowerProtect DD appliance is brought online without the desired template applied the administrator will get a notification that this device is not compliant with the standard template you have configured.

 This May’s release was packed with enhancements.
 If you have any questions about this release, make sure to follow up with your account rep to learn more.
 If you would like to learn more about PowerProtect DD Series Appliances check us out online.
 Make sure to follow us on Twitter for up to date information on the Dell Technologies Data Protection Portfolio.